jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 5.5106e-07 | Pedestrians (27) |
 | 7.08638e-09 | General caution (18) |

-For the 3rd image, Expected label is Speed limit (70km/h) (4), wrong label predict with a medium probability of 0.52, none of the top 5 values predict this label
+For the 3rd image, the expected label is Speed limit (70km/h) (4), but the wrong label is predicted with a medium probability of 0.52, and none of the top 5 values contain this label

 ![alt text][test4-predictions]